 While the camera set-up is great, the cameras on the Huawei P30 Pro are still better by comparison.
 There are also smartphones that have a better battery life available, if this is something that's important to you.
 Furthermore, the Samsung Galaxy S10 Plus is not cheap.
 You should expect to pay upwards of £749 for the 4G version.

 The iPhone XS comes with two rear cameras with a lot of power.
 Like the Pixel 3, you can opt for the smaller and cheaper model (the XS) without having an inferior camera set-up.
 While this smartphone may not be at the top of our list, what Apple do, they do well.
 The iPhone XS exemplifies how Apple are consistently able to simplify and streamline the user experience.
 The camera app is easy to use, and taking decent photos does not require a lot of adjustment of the settings.
 This particular model also comes with improvements to its low-light capabilities.

 If you want to stick with Apple and get the best camera setup that they have to offer, go for this model.
-That is, if you can't wait until September when the iPhone 11 is due to be released.
+That is, if you can't wait until September when the new iPhone is due to be released.